masalinas/uniovi-maiind-node-red-docker/README.md

 # Description
-Maiind mongoDB, node-RED and RabbitMQ custom services deployed as Docker Containers locally and published in your private docker-hub rspository.
+Poc using a MongoDB, RabbitMQ and node-RED services integrated and package as Docker Images.

 # Steps
-Follow the next steps to build a PoC with: MongoDB, RabbitMQ and node-RED integrated as Docker services
+Follow these steps to build and run your MongoDB, RabbitMQ and node-RED Docker services:

-### STEP01: Create a network maiind
+### STEP01: Create a docker network
+Create a Docker network called maiind
 ```
 $ docker network create maiind
 ```

-### STEP02: Build your custom mongo image
+### STEP02: Build your custom MongoDB docker image
 Read more [here](./mongo/README.md)

-### STEP03: Build your custom RabbitMQ image
+### STEP03: Build your custom RabbitMQ docker image
 Read more [here](./rabbitmq/README.md)

-### STEP04: Build your custom node-RED image
+### STEP04: Build your custom node-RED docker image
 Read more [here](./node-red/README.md)